LykkeCity/Lykke.RabbitMqDotNetBroker/README.md

 If you want to use a publisher partten answer next questions:
  - Which RabbitMQ server do you want to be connected using notation: https://www.rabbitmq.com/uri-spec.html
  - How do you want serealize your model to array of bytes: implement your IMessageSerializer<TModel> interface and confugre it
+ - How do you want to store unpublished messages queue, to recover when app is restarted: reference (Lykke.RabbitMq.Azure)[https://www.nuget.org/packages/Lykke.RabbitMq.Azure] and use BlobPublishingQueueRepository implementation of IPublishingQueueRepository, or implement your own
  - Which RabbitMQ publish strategy do you want to use.
 Use whichever we already have or feel free to write your own IMessagePublishStrategy and do pull request; https://www.rabbitmq.com/tutorials/tutorial-three-dotnet.html
  - Specify Lykke Logging system: ILog;
  - Start the publisher;